valentinasZ/Geocaching/README.md

 # Geocaching
-solved by myself geocaching mysteries with Python.
+Solved by myself geocaching mysteries using programming skills.